kevinrutherford/agile-principles/one/01_slide.md

 !SLIDE
 # principle #10

-Simplicity--the art of maximizing the amount of work not done--is essential.
+Simplicity -- the art of maximizing the amount of work not done -- is essential.

 !SLIDE
 # principle #11